-We have now started using a new venue which we have been able to use from the end of January.
-Some of you may know the education building used by Eden Rivers Trust down at Aglionby.
-As we rent and farm land down there, we have agreed to some partnership working which means we can run the same kind of farm visits down there as we have done at The Croft.
+Some of you may know the education building used by Eden Rivers Trust at Aglionby.
+As we rent and farm land down there, we can now run the same kind of farm visits there as at The Croft.
 The land is very beautiful, close to Carlisle, full of wildlife and private property, which means a visit here is a real treat which you might otherwise miss.
-Visits here would be ideal for those wishing to look specifically at wildlife, farming or the Cumbrian landscape.
+Visits here would be ideal for those wishing to look specifically at wildlife, farming, science or the Cumbrian landscape.

 Science objectives we can meet during an Aglionby visit:

 Year 1: exploring the world around, observing, identifying and classifying

 Year 2: identify and name a variety of plants and animals in their habitats, including microhabitats

 Year 3: explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal

 Year 4: explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment

 Year 5: describe the life process of reproduction in some plants and animals

 Year 6: give reasons for classifying plants and animals based on specific characteristics